ZelkinRush/Audacity-RMS-Peak-Leveler-By-Percentage-Calculator/README.md

 # Audacity-RMS-Peak-Leveler-Calculator
-Simple Calculator that lets you pick peak compression level.
-Let's you enter a dB level you get from Measure RMS result.
-Does the appropriate calculation.
-And returns what dB level you're supposed to use in Loudness Normalization.
-I wrote this for myself, but then I wanted to share the source.
-Simple beginner type stuff.
+This is a cool automated calculator that allows you to enter peak height levels from 1% to 100%.
+You can also add decimal points.
+You will then have to enter the dB level obtained from the Measure RMS result.
+Then it performs the necessary calculations.
+It also returns the dB level that should be used in loudness normalization.
+I originally wrote this for myself, but I decided to share the source.
+Simple beginner material.
+Audacity 3.3.3 for Linux was used for testing.